bholloway/angularity.github.io/hugo/content/about/intro.md

 	parent = "about"
 +++

-Angularity is a philosophy of development.
+Angularity is a development philosophy.

 Our focus is maintaining uniformity of development across groups of developers who hold varying experience levels.